awsdocs/amazon-workspaces-administration-guide/doc_source/web-access.md

-# Enable and Configure Amazon WorkSpaces Web Access<a name="web-access"></a>
+# Enable and Configure Amazon Workspaces Web Access<a name="web-access"></a>

-Most WorkSpaces bundles support Amazon WorkSpaces Web Access through Chrome or Firefox browsers\.
-For a list of WorkSpaces that support web browser access, see "Which Amazon WorkSpaces bundles support Web Access?" in [ Client Access, Web Access, and User Experience](https://aws.amazon.com/workspaces/faqs/#Client_Access.2C_Web_Access.2C_and_User_Experience)\.
+Most WorkSpaces bundles support Amazon Workspaces Web Access through Chrome or Firefox browsers\.
+For a list of WorkSpaces that support web browser access, see "Which Amazon Workspaces bundles support Web Access?" in [ Client Access, Web Access, and User Experience](https://aws.amazon.com/workspaces/faqs/#Client_Access.2C_Web_Access.2C_and_User_Experience)\.

 **Note**
 A web browser cannot be used to connect to Amazon Linux WorkSpaces\.